sameer-aryal/sameer-aryal.github.io/index.md

 keywords: Sameer Aryal, NYU, NYUMC, genomics, bioinformatics, neurobiology, fragile X syndrome, learning, memory, protein synthesis, mRNA translation, ribosome profiling, RNA-seq
 ---

 I am a Ph.D. student in Eric Klann's laboratory at New York University.
-My primary research interest lies in leveraging high-throughput and genome-wide approaches to examine the molecular mechanisms of memory and how these mechanisms are disrupted in neuropsychiatric disorders.
+I am primarily interested in genome-scale examination of the molecular mechanisms of memory and how these mechanisms are disrupted in neuropsychiatric disorders.

 ---